Create a multi-zone universe with Kubernetes

 Complete the G-Flags section as follows:

-Use the Master fields to specify YugabyteDB Masters parameters, one parameter per field (see YB Master Configuration Flags for details).
+Click Add Flags > Add to Master to specify YugabyteDB Masters parameters, one parameter per field.

-Use the T-Server fields to specify the YugabyteDB T-Servers parameters, one parameter per field (see YB T-Server Configuration Flags for details).
+Click Add Flags > Add to T-Server to specify the YugabyteDB T-Servers parameters, one parameter per field.

 Accept default values for all of the remaining fields.

 The final step is to click Create and wait for the YugabyteDB cluster to appear.